-The Physician Assistant Studies Program at Concordia University of Wisconsin participates in the Centralized Application Service for Physician Assistants (CASPA).
+The Physician Assistant Studies Program and Concordia University Wisconsin participates in the Centralized Application Service for Physician Assistants (CASPA).
 Applicants for the Master of Physician Assistant Studies program should apply online using the CASPA application.
-To learn more about the CASPA Application process, visit the http://portal.caspaonline.org"CASPA website.
+To learn more about the CASPA application process, please visit http://portal.caspaonline.org.

-In addition to the online application, please submit:
+Please see Admission Requirements above.
+In addition to fulfilling the listed requirements, applicants must submit: